RussellCarey/komoju-front/README.md

 - Save their payment details for later use using KOMOJUs customers.
 - Buy tokens using KOMOJUs payment system.
 - Buy 'games' using said tokens.
+- Chat to other users using the global chat room.

 ## Status